terraform-google-modules/terraform-google-kubernetes-engine/examples/simple_zonal_with_asm/README.md

-# Simple Regional Cluster with ASM
+# Simple Zonal Cluster with ASM

-This example illustrates how to create a simple regional cluster with ASM.
+This example illustrates how to create a simple zonal cluster with ASM.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs